Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-4K explanations always focus on pixels, because that’s where the big news is.
-4K TV models have 3840 x 2160 pixels, or exactly twice the resolution of 1080p which maxed out at a resolution of 1920 x 1080 pixels, more affectionately referred to as “1080p”.
+4K explanations always focus on pixels because that’s where the big news is.
+4K TV models have 3840 x 2160 pixels, or exactly twice the resolution of 1080p which maxed out at 1920 x 1080 pixels, more affectionately referred to as “1080p”.
 That was as many pixels as you could squeeze onto the display’s surface, and that was as much image data as the hardware made to display it could deal with at any given time.
 If you’re trying to find out about the best 4K TV, you may want to read about the difference between an LCD TV vs a Plasma TV.

-Read: Best LED TV 2020
+Read: Best LED TV 2023

 Right off the bat, it’s important to note that when we talk about “4K” resolution, there are actually two different types of 4k that are incorrectly grouped under the same umbrella of terminology.
 If you are curious if your tv can access this type of content, check out this article on how to know if your TV is 4k.

 The first is that what we refer to as “UHD 4K” almost always applies specifically to 4K rollouts in TVs, computer monitors, and projectors that support the 3840 x 2160 resolution displayed in the 16:9 aspect ratio.
-If you were to quiz a Hollywood director on what they think 4K looks like, instead they’d refer you to what’s known as “DCI 4K”, or the Digital Cinema Initiative.
+If you were to quiz a Hollywood director on what they think 4K looks like, instead, they’d refer you to what’s known as “DCI 4K”, or the Digital Cinema Initiative.

-You could fill an entire tome with the reasons why the film and consumer electronics industries have split on the issue, but boiled down to a sentence: it all comes down to compatibility.
+You could fill an entire tome with the reasons why the film and consumer electronics industries have split on the issue but boiled down to a sentence: it all comes down to compatibility.
 For most films that are viewed in a theater, the 19:10 aspect ratio fits perfectly.
-For movies and shows at home however, because screens that support 1080p have been stuck on 16:9 for so long, many 4K TV manufacturers opted to simply stick to that resolution instead, making it easier for consumers to view any content (1080p, 4K, or otherwise), in a single, universal aspect that was compatible with the widest number of screens right from the get-go.
+For movies and shows at home, however, because screens that support 1080p have been stuck on 16:9 for so long, many 4K TV manufacturers opted to simply stick to that resolution instead, making it easier for consumers to view any content (1080p, 4K, or otherwise), in a single, universal aspect that was compatible with the widest number of screens right from the get-go.

-Theoretically, UHD 4K resolution TV is still a huge leap from standard HD, the same sort of jump that took place when standard 480p 3:2 aspect gave way to 1080p (more pixels = better, right?).
+Theoretically, UHD 4K resolution TV is still a huge leap from standard HD, the same sort of jump that took place when the standard 480p 3:2 aspect gave way to 1080p (more pixels = better, right?).
 But how does this look in practice?
 Is the difference really that noticeable?